yc14e/yc14e.github.io/README.md

-Each of the following is also an open-source project.
+Each of the following is in a separate repository.
 Welcome to check out [my GitHub repositories](https://github.com/yc14e?tab=repositories).

 ## [Launch JupyterLab in the Cloud](https://yc14e.github.io/jupyterlab-launcher)